8-bit-owl/Speech_Recognition/Git_Commands.md

 # Making changes for individual development
 ```
 git clone "url"                           // clone your repo
+git remote add upstream "repository url"  // Git set upstream.
+Which connects the local direcoty to Central repo.
-git add .                   // you add files, or make you changes
+git add .                                 // you add files, or make you changes.
-git commit -m "message"     // commit your changes with the message
+git commit -m "message"                   // commit your changes with the message.
-git push                    // actually push your changes to git repo
+git push                                  // actually push your changes to git repo.
 ```
 If one has to just make changes to the existing repo, the above commands are enough.
 These are major commands used in git.
 ![image](https://user-images.githubusercontent.com/20287036/129835495-286cb9b2-148c-425b-b092-c55f095eaace.png)